 Seth Green Rig

-Another trolling technique is the use of the Seth Green Rig, sometimes referred to as the “meat rig.”
-Basically, the Seth Green Rig set up uses a main line with a large sinker attached to the end, generally 16 ounces.
-There are five lines coming off the main line between 10 to 15 feet in length with a lure attached.
-The first line is attached to the end of the main line usually on a three-way swivel with the sinker and the other four lines spaced 10 to 20 feet apart up the main line.
-The best rod for the Seth Green Rig is a salt water roller tip with a Penn type reel.
+Another effective trolling technique is the Seth Green Rig, also known as the “meat rig.”
+This setup consists of a main line with a large sinker (typically 16 ounces) attached to the end.
+Five additional lines, ranging from 10 to 15 feet in length, branch off the main line, each equipped with a lure.
+The first line is attached to the end of the main line via a three-way swivel with the sinker, while the remaining four lines are spaced 10 to 20 feet apart along the main line.
+For optimal performance, anglers recommend using a saltwater roller tip rod paired with a Penn-type reel for this rig.

 Here’s a great video talking about the Seth Green Rig for low speed, 1 mph, trolling – https://www.youtube.com/watch?v=Vjp6yJUwLd4.